Office of Grants and Sponsored Programs

 Indirect or Facilities and Administrative (F&A) Costs

 In developing budgets, principal investigators and project directors are encouraged to calculate project costs using the highest indirect cost percentage allowed.
-Recovered indirect reimburses the University for operating sponsored projects and provides discretionary funds for use by departments and individual investigators.
+Recovered indirect reimburses FSU for operating sponsored projects and provides discretionary funds for use by departments and individual investigators.

-Foundations, corporate funders and state agencies often publish a different rate to be used.
-This percentage is applied to all direct costs, as opposed to just salary and fringe.
+Foundations, corporate funders, and state agencies often publish a different rate to be used.

 Cost Sharing and Matching Funds

 Funders frequently require that the University contribute a portion of the total project costs.
-These contributions require the approval of senior leadership.
+These contributions require the approval of executive leadership.
 In-kind contributions also need administrative approval.

-In-kind: This is a non-cash donation of space or services - for example, the use of classrooms or the use of equipment.
+This is a non-cash donation of space or services, for example, the use of classrooms or the use of equipment.

 Justifying each line item in the budget may be accomplished in two ways: